pantheon-systems/documentation/source/docs/articles/getting-started.md

 ## Known Limitations

-No platform is perfect; familiarize yourself with Pantheon's [known limitations](/docs/articles/sites/known-limitations) now and save yourself the headache later on!
+Familiarize yourself with Pantheon's [known limitations](/docs/articles/sites/known-limitations) now and save yourself the headache later on!

 ## Prepare for Launch by Adding a Credit Card